qaqaqaqaowh/Stuff/ver2/README.md

 ```
 It's like organizing seasonings, utensils, and cookwares into their own cabinet so that it's easier to find them.
 ```

+---

+## Same structure, different platform.

+After learning how to work with React, we can easily start working with React Native!

+With React Native, we can now develop mobile apps for both Android and iOS platforms

+Write only one React Native app, and it can then be 'translated' into both Android and iOS apps, so you don't have to write both!

+React Native is structurally similar with React, meaning that the format of writing are similar.
+So you would only have to learn the nuances of React Native!

+---

+## Conclusion

+React is a really powerful tool that a frontend developer can use to increase productivity and reduce development time.

+~~**PSST!
+More jobs done in shorter amount of time means more \$\$.**~~

+The demand for frontend developers who knows how to work with React is on the rise right now, so learning React will also increase the chance of getting a job as well!

+So if you're intrested in signing up for our React bootcamp...